Signs of Menopause: Listening to Our Bodies

 Breast Soreness – Breast tissue may feel tender due to hormone changes, increased water retention and inflammation.

-Weight Gain – Reduced oestrogen may be linked to weight gain.
+Weight Gain – Reduced estrogen may be linked to weight gain.
 This can affect your sleep and slow your metabolism down and may cause your body to lose muscle mass faster.

 Anxiety – As your body changes and feels unpredictable, you may experience anxiety.
 Hormone changes may exacerbate feelings of anxiety as well.